9 Facts About MLK for Non-US Born Americans

 By Lupita Peimbert

-Who would not respect his commitment to nonviolence nor resist his charisma?
-Many would agree that the more we learn about his battles and victories, our respect for his legacy grows into admiration and love for who he was and what he did.
+Who would not respect his commitment to nonviolence, nor resist his charisma?
+Many would agree that the more we learn about his battles and victories, our respect for him and his legacy grows.
+His outstanding leadership caused admiration and love worldwide.

 “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”